hyprwm/hyprland-wiki/content/hyprland-plugins/development/advanced.md

 Plugin variables _**must**_ be in the `plugins:` category.
 Further categories are up to you.
-It's generally a good idea to group all variables from your plugin in a subcategory with the plugin name, e.g. `plugins:myPlugin:variable1`.
+It's generally a good idea to group all variables from your plugin in a subcategory with the plugin name (e.g., `plugins:myPlugin:variable1`)

 For retrieving the values, call `HyprlandAPI::getConfigValue`.